VERITAS-Observatory/V2DL3/README.md

 ```

 > [!NOTE]
-> This This will replaced in near future by a pip install from PyPI.
+> This will replaced in near future by a pip install from PyPI.

 All scripts (`v2dl3-vegas`, `v2dl3-eventdisplay`, `v2dl3-generate-index-file`) are now available as callable command line tools.